t5ip/sicp/README.md

 # sicp
-Exercises from SIPC using Scheme
+Exercises from the book SICP using Scheme.

-Note: for the rest of the book, racket will be used and code will be in a different repository.
+Note: for the rest of the book, racket will be used and code will be in:

+github.com/t5ip/sicp-racket